JonNixonCodes/gameweek-prophet/gameweek_prophet.md

     * Phase 1: PySpark on Dataproc.
     * Phase 2: TBC
 * ML Model:
-    * Phase 1: AutoML on Vertex AI Workbench.
+    * Phase 1: Vertex AI Workbench Instance.
+Note that we tried using AutoML however the costs were very high for training a basic linear regression model.
     * Phase 2: TBC
 * Presentation Layer:
     * Phase 1: Looker dashboard.